 - Portable chair – There is a LOT of waiting during these matches.
 Have a seat and get to know the other shooters.

 Get your equipment ready.
-If you have your own firearm, keep it cased at all times unless under the direct supervision of the RO on the line, or in the designated Safe Area.
+Keep your firearm cased at all times unless under the direct supervision of the RO on the line, or in the designated Safe Area.
 NO ammunition is allowed in the Safe Area.
 You may load magazines anywhere except the Safe Area.
 Now would be a good time to load up if you have not already done so.
 Magazines should be loaded to a MAXIMUM of 10 rounds.

 The Safety Briefing is mandatory and will take place in front of the building.
 A lot of important information will be covered to make your match a safe and fun one.

-During the Safety Briefing you will be told what stage each squad will start on and where that stage is located.
+During the Safety Briefing, you will be told which stage each squad will start on and where that stage is located.
 After the briefing has been completed, head over to your stage with your equipment to start.

 The RO will start by giving the stage brief, which will explain how you will shoot the steel plates, also known as your Course of Fire.

-While you are waiting your turn, watch the other shooters and to see how things are done.
+While you are waiting for your turn, watch the other shooters to see how things are done.